Westmead redevelopment project

 The NSW Government has committed funding for the redevelopment in recognition of the need to improve efficiencies across the existing Hospital, to improve ageing infrastructure and address the changing models of healthcare to meet future growth and demand of New South Wales' western Sydney communities.

-Central Acute Services Building (Block K)
+Stage 1: Central Acute Services Building (complete)

 The Children's Hospital at Westmead's redevelopment program reached its first major milestone on Tuesday, 9 March when the new Emergency Department, Children's Short Stay Unit as well as medical imaging and pharmacy to support those services, opened in the Westmead Health Precinct's newest building.